Professionalism is in general arbitrated one-sided.

 Every job has a different responsibility and liability matters.
 So you need to be extra specialized in every job you call for.

 No matter what the industry is into – all jobs have one object in common, i.e. in order to achieve something, you necessitate demonstrating professionalism.

 Professionalism does not mean at all, wearing an elegant suit or carrying a briefcase or a laptop; to a certain extent, it means carrying out yourself with more responsibility, reliability, accountability, and excellence in work.

 It means to stay effective in finding a way to be prolific.
 These are the few things to which an employer beyond doubt gives more preference.

-They like to recruit the people who posses such qualities along with, who are able to carry out their responsibilities in a professional way.
+They like to recruit the people who possess such qualities along with, who are able to carry out their responsibilities in a professional way.

 Professional employees take responsibility of their actions, work efficiently and cooperate with others.

-Together with all these things, employers surely look for people who keep up high quality work standards at workplace, integrity, and veracity, of course, are also a significant component of the entire package.
+Together with all these things, employers surely look for people who keep up high-quality work standards at the workplace, integrity, and veracity, of course, are also a significant component of the entire package.